km3ll/tsu_rust/projects/the_book/readme.md

   - u03 Validating References with Lifetimes
 - c11 Writing Automated Tests
   - u01 How to Write Tests
   - u02 Controlling How Tests Are Run
+  - u03 Test Organization
+- c12 An I/O Project: Building a Command Line Program
 ```

 ## commands